 Many of the special city ideas below can be implemented at the district level, for a more varied city.

-This is fairly obvious one to try in these days of climate evangelism.
+This is a fairly obvious one to try in these days of climate evangelism.
 Create a city with zero pollution, no water pollution and no ground pollution.
 You can allow some noise pollution.

 Of all the electricity generation options available, only incinerators, coal and oil power plants produce ground pollution.
 Only those options are forbidden to the green city.